 The atypical antipsychotic olanzapine has demonstrated effectiveness in reducing impulsivity, hostility, mood lability, and psychotic symptoms.
 However, there appears to be an increase in the risk of self-harming behaviour.

 Benzodiazepines, an anti-anxiety class of medication that includes clonazepam and lorazepam, are not recommended for use in BPD.
 The main concern is that they can worsen impulsivity and suicidality.
 People with BPD may also be at increased risk for becoming dependent on benzos.

-It’s been proposed that in BPD there may be dysfunction in the body’s natural opioid system.
+One suggested contributing factor to the development of BPD is dysfunction in the body’s natural opioid system.
 The opioid antagonist naltrexone has shown some benefit for dissociative symptoms, which can be relevant for BPD.
 Further research in this area may turn up some new potential treatment options.

 Some studies have suggested that irritability and aggression may be related to changes in levels of the hormone vasopressin.
 These changes in the regulation of vasopressin, as well as the feel-good hormone oxytocin, may be the result of changes in gene expression that result from early life trauma.
 The administration of vasopressin to manage symptoms of BPD is an area for future research.

 Overall, there’s not a lot of research evidence when it comes to medication use in BPD.
 Even when drugs have shown some benefit, there are many core symptoms of BPD that they do not address, and they do not appear to decrease the overall severity of the illness.
 It’s recommended that medications only be used on a time-limited basis as adjuncts to psychotherapy, and polypharmacy (aka being on multiple medications at the same time) should be avoided.
-Medications that are added during a time of crisis should be withdrawn in possible when the crisis is over.
+Medications that are added during a time of crisis should be withdrawn, at least if possible, when the crisis is over.